JuliaMath/Polynomials.jl/docs/src/extending.md

 ```

 A type and a basis defines a polynomial type.
-This example uses the  `StandardBasis` and consequently inherits the methods mentioned above that otherwise would have been required.
+This example uses the  `StandardBasis` and consequently inherits the methods mentioned above that otherwise would need implementing.

 ```jldoctest new_container_type
 julia> AliasPolynomial = AliasPolynomialType{Polynomials.StandardBasis};